Midnight Ministries, Inc.

 For the record, the seven year Tribulation and the Day of the Lord both begin with birth pangs, as found in 1 Thessalonians 5:2-3 and Matthew 24:8.
 In support of this fact, Jesus also described the beginning of the Tribulation as "the beginning of sorrows," or literally birth pangs in the Greek (Matt.
 24:8).
 Moreover, biblically, the Bride and Bridegroom only come forth within the Day of the Lord (Joel 2:16), not before the Day of the Lord in a pre-trib Rapture (or, before the Night)!

 Despite the widespread Pre-trib Rapture and Second Coming Only Teachings, we as Christians are to "hasten" The Day (Greek: earnestly expect).
 For it is the only Day of God (2 Pet.
 3:12), which will come as a thief in the night (1 Thess.
 5:2; 2 Pet.
 3:10).
 No wonder, then, that the Day of the Lord will overtake many Christians as a snare (Luke 21: 34), but wise Christians will have the experience of expecting and seeing the Lord's Day (Philip.
 1:6, 10; Heb.
-10:24-25), and again, watch in That Night (Rev. 3:3, 16:15).
+10:24-25) in That Night (Rev. 3:3, 16:15).

 Once more, the seven year night segment of the Day before it dawns is the same as the Day of Redemption (Eph.
 4:30)—the Day of our Lord Jesus Christ (1 Cor.
 1:8)—the Day of Jesus Christ (Philip.
 1:6, 10)— the Day of Christ (Philip.
 2:16; 2 Thess.
 2:2-3)—the Day of the Lord Jesus (1 Cor.
 5:5; 2 Cor.
 1:14)—the Lord’s Day (Rev. 1:10)—the Day of the Lord which comes as a thief in the night (1 Thess.
 5:2-3).
 Note: If we add 1260 days and forty–two months as we find in Revelation 11:2-3, the total is seven years.
 Thus, the possibility of Christ's initial coming is ongoing, beginning at early-trib.

 Thus, the pre-trib Rapture isn't accurate by any means, and as we will shortly see, the Second Coming Only Teaching also negates the watches of the night, just looking forward to the dawn of That Day.
 Actually, both of these doctrines are a poor understanding of Christ's initial return at best; ". . . they all slumbered and slept" (Matt.
 25:5).
 In plain terms, the Rapture will not be automatic for every Christian.
-Surely foolish Christians will be left behind when the Lord initially comes, which is not His much later coming as King of Kings at the Second Coming—again, the dawn of That Day (Rev. 19:16).
+Surely foolish Christians will be left behind when the Lord initially comes, which is not His much later coming as King of Kings at the Second Coming or the dawn of That Day (Rev. 19:16).
 Yet wise Christians whose faith is active in dying to the flesh ("accounted as sheep for the slaughter"), and by utilizing an inner Christ in allowing agape love (God's inner love found in John 5:42) to flow out to others, are "Rapture ready," even though they're not perfect.
 Indeed, these Christians are watching and alert by New Testament standards, and the Day of the Lord will not overtake them as a thief in That Night.
 Simply, charity, or the use of Christ's agape, covers a multitude of sins (1 Pet.
 4:8).

 After Christ's Open and Closed Door Returns (Matt.
 25:10; Rev. 3:8--Luke 12:35-40; Rev. 3:20), the redeemed will return with Christ at the traditional Second Coming when the Lord comes with all His saints, including those who sleep in Jesus (Duet.
 33:2; Zech.
 14:5; 1 Thess.
 3:13, 4:14; Jude vs. 14; Rev. 19:8, 14).
 Then, shall the Lord of Glory take His Throne in Israel and rule the nations with a rod of iron (Psa.
 2:2:6-9; Luke 1:32; Rev. 2:26-27).